 Today while attending Josh Talks I happen to hear ACP, Manjitha Vanjara of Ahmedabad.
 When she was announced to come I thought “Ahh!
 Another man boasting of his valour to lower the crime rates and make city clean is here.”
 I was not very much interested.

-Proving all eeriest imagination and perception of the ugly, poorly dresses police officers wrong, stepped a beautiful lady, very beautifully dressed on the stage.
+Proving all eeriest imagination and perception of the ugly, poorly dressed police officers wrong, stepped a beautiful lady, very beautifully dressed on the stage.
 Shocked, bewildered, I thought, “Blimey!
 It’s a girl.”